Hypfer/esp8266-deerma-humidifier/README.md

 The internal Mi Model ID of the supported device is `deerma.humidifier.jsq`.
 The Model on the packaging being `ZNJSQ01DEM`.

-Home Assistant Autodiscovery is supported, albeit not including the humidifier part, since there's no `humidifier.mqtt` integration yet.
+Home Assistant Autodiscovery for all features is supported and requires Home Assistant >= 2021.11.
 The WifiManager library is used for on-the-fly configuration.
 You can even press and hold the wifi button on the device to restart the configuration.
 Also, ArduinoOTA is used, so that firmware updates are possible even with a reassembled device.